isavcic/siok/README.md

 Expect HTTP 200 if okay, 503 otherwise.
 On top of that, additional info is in the JSON array returned.

 ## Details
 **siok** uses the responses from the local Consul Agent and doesn't query the Consul Catalog at all.
-That's why it needs to run local to the Consul Agent which monitors the services it has registered, but that makes it really lightweight and fast, so my guess is that it'll scale nicely.
+That's why it needs to run local to the Consul Agent which monitors the services it has registered and that makes it really lightweight and fast, so my guess is that it'll scale nicely.
 Most of the requests finish in under one millisecond: for example, when testing it with 2000 remote requests with the concurrency of 100, with one Consul Service underneath, I got *all* responses back within 250 milliseconds (yeah, *all* 2000 requests), so I guess you could say it's fast.

 ## TL;DR
 Use Consul Agent to register the service and its health-checks.
 Use **siok** to see the service's health remotely.